sgmurphy/wordpress-plugins/wp-carousel-free/readme.txt

 == Changelog ==

+= 2.6.0 – Jan 05, 2024 =
+* New: The Zoom In, Zoom Out feature
+* Improved: The Tool Tip/Help text of the plugin options to make it more user-friendly.
+* Improved: The Margin Bottom of the Section Title option has moved to the Typography Section.
+* Improved: SVG icons have been optimized.
+* Improved: The Carousel options were reorganized by the Nested Tab system.
+* Improved: The Carousel Navigation and Pagination's Hide in mobile option have been separated.
+* Improved: Set the default image size to medium size.
+* Improved: The Lightbox options were reorganized by the Nested Tab system.
+* Fixed: The issue that the navigation right does not show in mobile view.

 = 2.5.10 – Nov 09, 2023 =
 * New: To add anything before and after the rating star, two hooks, 'wpcp_before_product_rating_woocommerce,' and 'wpcp_after_product_rating_woocommerce.'